Transportation forecasting: Four-step models

 After the classical model, there is an evaluation according to an agreed set of decision criteria and parameters.
 A typical criterion is cost–benefit analysis.
 Such analysis might be applied after the network assignment model identifies needed capacity: is such capacity worthwhile?
-In addition to identifying the forecasting and decision steps as additional steps in the process, it is important to note that forecasting and decision-making permeate each step in the UTP process.
+In addition to identifying the forecasting and decision steps as additional steps in the process, forecasting and decision-making permeate each step in the UTP process.
 Planning deals with the future, and it is forecasting dependent.